pgraft blog header

 Building Distributed Applications with pgraft

-While pgraft doesn't provide a built-in key-value store API, it gives you the fundamental Raft consensus primitives to build distributed applications with strong consistency guarantees.
+While pgraft does not include a built-in key-value store API, it gives you the fundamental Raft consensus primitives to build distributed applications with strong consistency guarantees.

 Example: Distributed Configuration Store